This post contains affiliate links. See my disclosure policy here.

 Method

-Add almond milk, rum, chai concentrate, brandy, coffee liqueur, amaretto liqueur, simple syrup, egg white, bitters, and cubed ice to a shaker.
+Add almond milk, rum, chai concentrate, brandy, coffee liqueur, amaretto liqueur, simple syrup, egg white, and bitters to a shaker.

 Shake for 10-20 seconds.